m4ce-w1ndu/elysabettian/README.md

 To build the code, create a ```build``` directory for CMake, ```cd``` into it and run ```cmake .. --preset=<Preset Name>```.
 Available presets are ```Debug``` and ```Release```.
 ## 3. Goals
 The goals of this programming language are simple: improve C++ proficiency and make the understanding of programming languages simpler to Computer Science novices.
+This will be used as a Thesis project for my Bachelor of Science in Computer Science.